HROMANO/string_templates/README.md

 # Design choices

-Converting your arguments to VSS.Strings.Virtual_String must be done before use.
+- Converting your arguments to `VSS.Strings.Virtual_String` must be done before use.

-If there is more arguments than needed, they are just not used.
+- If there is more arguments than needed, they are just not used.

-If the templates cites more arguments than provided, the missing references are just not converted.
+- If the templates refers to more arguments than provided, the missing references are just not substituted.